google/koladata/docs/api_reference.md

 A view represents traversing a particular path in a tree represented by the object, with the leaves of that path being the items in the view, and the structure of that path being the shape of the view.

+Note that when we traverse a path, sometimes we branch when there are several uniform edges, such as when using the `view[:]` API.
+So in formal terms what we call a `path` is actually a subtree of the tree.

 For example, consider the following set of objects: